Career Paths in the Mathematical Sciences

 Panel: Mathematics and Government Service

-Moderator: Carla Cotwright (Department of Defense)
+Moderator: Carla Cotwright-Williams (Department of Defense)

 Panelists: Erica Dawson (CDC), Javier Flores (Pacific Northern National Laboratory (PNNL)), Bashir Mohammad (Intel), Jennifer Pearl (NSF)